borntofrappe/game-development/Practice/Minigames Box/README.md

 - `CatchState` move a container to collect a falling ball

 The titles are time-sensitive, but do not rely on the timer library.
-Here `self.timer` is updated continuously and through delta time, so to incrementally update a progress bar.
+Here the progress bar is updated continuously and through delta time, so to incrementally update the width of the rectangle.

 `CountdownState` helps to introduce the individual titles with a string and a brief delay.